 - Rights in a Trademark.
 The existence of a valid trademark registration for a given mark with a recognized trademark agency, or proof of valid common law trademark rights is sufficient.
 The disputed domain name must be identical or confusingly similar to the claimant’s trademark.

-- Bad faith of the registrant.
+- The bad faith of the registrant.
 Under Paragraph 4(a)(iii) of the Policy, The complaining trademark owner must also show the domain was registered and used in bad faith.
 The bad faith required under Paragraph 4(a)(iii) of the Policy must be present at the time of registration of the domain name, as well as in the subsequent use of the domain name.
-The consensus of opinions hold that the required showing of bad faith is conjunctive, namely there must be a showing of bad faith both in the registration, and in the use of the domain.
-G.W.H.C. – Serviços Online Ltda., E-Commerce Media Group Informação e Tecnologia Ltda. v. eRealEstate.com WIPO Case No. D2012-0498.
+The consensus of opinions holds that the required showing of bad faith is conjunctive, namely, there must be a showing of bad faith both in the registration and in the use of the domain.
+G.W.H.C. – Serviços Online Ltda., E-Commerce Media Group Informação e Tecnologia Ltda. v. eRealEstate.com WIPO Case No. D2012-0498

 In the situation in which a domain owner registered a domain prior to the date the trademark owner first established rights in the trademark upon which the claim is based a showing of bad faith is almost impossible.